 *Please note that the destinations listed are subject to change.
 You can check the flight schedules and book here.

 Making use of smaller aircraft

 These long haul routes will be served by Finnair’s Airbus A350 aircraft, while smaller, narrow body planes will be used across Europe.
-“At Finnair we have a very versatile fleet and that gives us an advantage,” explains Nyqvist.
-“It allows us to deploy smaller aircraft, so we can start ramping up slowly.”
+“At Finnair we have a very versatile fleet and that gives us an advantage,” explains Patrik Nyqvist, manager of short-term planning in the traffic planning team.
+“It allows us to deploy smaller aircraft, so we can start utilising it.”

 With 70-100 seater aircraft being used initially, more capacity can be added by simply using planes with more seats, rather than starting additional services.

 “We’re starting with the smaller aircraft on the shorter routes, so we have a lot of flexibility to increase seat capacity with larger planes where necessary,” adds Nyqvist.
 “Of course, we do have capabilities to add more flights if needed.”